eSky Mobile app

 Business data analysis

 The design process began with an in-depth analysis of data from the business and CEX team, utilizing tools like Tableau and Firebase to uncover key insights into user behavior.
-Additionally, I conducted a detailed audit of the previous designs to identify visual sins and accessibility issues.
+I also audited the existing designs to identify usability and accessibility issues.
 A comprehensive competitor analysis was also essential, as it helped to establish industry benchmarks and identify opportunities for differentiation.
-The findings were mapped in Miro and shared across the entire development team to align our approach.
+The findings were documented and shared with the wider team to align our approach.

 Market research

-We conducted questionnaire research to gain a deep understanding of real users' needs and frustrations.
-203 respondents were asked to answer 42 questions, both multiple and one choice.
+We prepared and conducted questionnaire research to gain a deep understanding of real users' needs and frustrations.
+Respondents were asked to answer 42 questions, both multiple and one choice.
 The primary goal was to map out the complete user journey, identifying pain points and opportunities for improvement.
 The insights gathered formed the foundation for our design decisions.

 User testing, Report & Recommendations

-Before the new app release, we wanted to verify new interface solutions, navigation, and test the clarity of upcoming features.
-The study aimed to identify factors influencing the understanding of key information during the flight booking process and after its completion.
-In the team of two, we recruited 21 high value research sample and conducted user testing on them.
-Taking advantage of Useberry.io tool, we used unmoderated method, which helped us to continue other works while responds were being collected in the meantime.
-Thanks to that, we identified friction points and areas for improvement.
-We prepared a report with listed recommendations, which were classified for more and less crucial in aspect of user experience.
+Before releasing the new app, we wanted to validate interface solutions, navigation, and the clarity of upcoming features.
+The study focused on understanding how users process key information during the booking process and after it's completion.
+Working in a small team, we carried out unmoderated user testing with a selected and high-value research group.
+This approach allowed us to identify friction points and areas for improvement without slowing down ongoing work.
+We documented the findings in a report, highlighting recommendations and prioritizing them by their impact on user experience.
 User testing was an essential part of the design process, ensuring that solutions were intuitive, efficient, and aligned with user expectations.